JasonP01/new-console-hardline/README.md

 If you press "next" while already being at the newest history entry, your current input is cleared.
 You can always press "prev" to return to whatever you've been writing.

-# Rewrite ahead
+# ~~Rewrite ahead~~
-NewConsole 1.8 will be the last version of NewConsole written in java.
+<strike>NewConsole 1.8 will be the last version of NewConsole written in java.
 Later it will be rewritten from scratch using kotlin and mkui.
 Everything will be changed.
 I already have a plan about that, but I'm not sure when I will be able to begin.
 Not telling any dates yet, it will probably happen somewhere in 2023 or 2024.

-NeoConsole, or NewConsole 2.0, will include both the old and the new version of the mod, allowing you to choose what you want to use, so it will not be a rough change.
+NeoConsole, or NewConsole 2.0, will include both the old and the new version of the mod, allowing you to choose what you want to use, so it will not be a rough change.</strike>

+With Mnemotechnician leaving the modding scene, this message is no longer relevant.

+NC-1.9 was also still Java, so, uh, funny.